openlayers/docs/library/layers.rst

 .. _`MapGuide Layer API Docs`: http://dev.openlayers.org/apidocs/files/OpenLayers/Layer/MapGuide-js.html

+.. _layer.mapserver:

 MapServer
 +++++++++

+In general, the :ref:`layer.wms` Layer is preferred over the MapServer Layer.
+Since MapServer exposes most of its CGI functionality in WMS mode as well, the WMS layer is preferred.
+The MapServer layer can often lead to maps which seem to work, but don't due to projection issues or other similar misconfigurations.

 For API information, see the `MapServer Layer API Docs`_.

 .. _`MapServer Layer API Docs`: http://dev.openlayers.org/apidocs/files/OpenLayers/Layer/MapServer-js.html

+.. _layer.multimap:

 MultiMap
 ++++++++